MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 Again even if the UNITA attacks were unsuccessful, the South African broke the Angolan lines.

-And again their propaganda claimed that our losses were of 230 dead with 4 tanks and 4 armored vehicles.
-But this time, while the material losses claimed are probably inaccurate, the numbers of dead were really heavy.
+And again their propaganda claimed that our losses were of 230 dead with 4 tanks and 4 armoured vehicles.
+But this time, while the material losses claimed are probably inaccurate, the numbers of dead were really heavy, the Angolan forces were part of the 59° Brigade

-The attack was carried by 40 Oliphants and 100, or 98 according other sources, different armored vehicles among Casspir and Ratel.
+The attack was carried by 40 Oliphants and 100, or 98 according other sources, different armoured vehicles among Casspir and Ratel.

 In that day there was the main, and probably only one, direct tank-to-tank battle of the War.